u123dev/My-Notes-about-Redis/README.md

 r.close()
 ```

+---

 <a id="Vector"></a>
 ## 🔥 Redis as a Vector Database ⚡️
 This case was applied recently in my LLM project with RAG.

-it is possible to use Redis instead of Pinecone or Milvus or Weaviate, for example.
+it is possible to use Redis instead of Pinecone or Milvus or Weaviate or ChromaDB, for example.

 ### Run in docker
 It is necessary to use ```redis-stack``` !